 The LE:NOTRE Landscape Forum is a discourse-oriented and interdisciplinary event of four days duration.
-The forum focusses around local landscape challenges identified by the host institution.
-In accordance with the European Landscape Convention this includes outstanding as well as everyday or degraded landscapes in urban, peri-urban and rural environments.
-Previous fora were held in Antalya (2012), Rome (2013), Sarajevo (2014), Bucharest (2015) and Paphos/Cyprus (2016), Freising/Munich (2017), Gozo/Malta (2018), and Zagreb (2019).
-The 2020 forum in Bratislava was an online event.
-The forum language is English.
-The 2021 forum will be in Gdansk (Poland), starting with an online event in April 2021 and October 2021.
-The 2022 Forum will take place from April 26 until April 30 in Rimini, Emilia Romagna, Italy.
-An announcement of the programme can be seen on the forum website.
+The forum focuses around local landscape challenges identified by the host institution.
+In accordance with the Council of Europe Landscape Convention this includes outstanding as well as everyday or degraded landscapes in urban, peri-urban and rural environments.
+Previous fora were held in Antalya (2012), Rome (2013), Sarajevo (2014), Bucharest (2015), Paphos/Cyprus (2016), Freising/Munich (2017), Gozo/Malta (2018), and Zagreb (2019), Rimini (2022), and Nürtingen Stuttgart region (2023).
+The 2020 forum in Bratislava and the 2021 forum in forum in Gdansk were online events.
+The 2024 Forum will take place from June 28 until July 2 in Tartu, Estonia.
+An announcement of the programme will be presented on the forum website.

 Your expression of interest should briefly cover the following aspects: